 Portrait Illustration Inspiration From Placeit

 Placeit is a useful online tool to help you create banners, T-shirt designs, mockups, and more—right in your web browser!
-It doesn't specialise in portrait illustration, but it does have a few great examples to help you get inspired for your next project:
+It doesn't specialise in portrait illustration, but it does have a few great examples to help you get inspired for your next project.

 This is billed as a T-shirt design, but it could also work as an album cover—stylized portrait illustrations like this one are very flexible and very on trend in the art world!
 They take their inspiration from snapshot photography, where the subject is captured in candid posture rather than posed.
 This brings a fresh dynamism to illustration.

 How about something a bit more edgy?
-This is such a striking portrait, with the folded arms, crossed swords, and the face obscured by mask and reflective goggles.
+This is such a striking portrait, with the folded arms, crossed swords, and the face obscured by a mask and reflective goggles.
 Even if Anarchy weren't written below the illustration, it would still communicate a certain sense of threat.

 Using a text like the one above gives this illustration some inspiration.
 We all want to live our best life, don't we?
 This is a great example of vector portraiture—just a few lines manage to communicate a sense of thoughtful yearning that fits the style of portrait perfectly.

 Portrait Illustration Inspiration From Mixkit

 Unexpected design choices can help make a portrait successful.
 This striking family portrait illustration is a great example of that because the people are upside down so that we can't quite read their faces easily, making them peripheral.
 Meanwhile, the dog, who is in the centre of the portrait and is the right way up, becomes the focal point.
 Pets should always be included in family illustrations!

 Portrait Illustration Inspiration From Envato Tuts+